Robogen on command-line

 Not sure about which version to use?
 Visit Installation page for more details.

 Simply download the RoboGen software for Windows from here to and extract it.
 Open the robogen folder in the command line according to the above instructions.
-You can now continue to usage examples to start using RoboGen.
+You can now continue reading the documentation to start using RoboGen.

 Note: We currently distribute a pre-compiled version of RoboGen for Windows 7, 8 and 10.
 If you are running a different version of windows you may have to compile from source.
 (If you are running Windows 10, you could consider installing UNIX bash.
-You can find more details in MSDN and here. )
+You can find more details at the Microsoft Development Network, MSDN. )

 Here are a few tips that will help you to organize your files easily.